smoeding/puppet-openssl/README.md

 ### Beginning with openssl

-The module needs to be initialized before you can manage certificates and keys.
+The module must be initialized before you can manage certificates and keys.
+So you have to make sure the base class is defined before any defined type is used:

 ``` puppet
 class { 'openssl':